jellyfin-archive/jellyfin-docs/general/networking/fail2ban.md

 ### Step two: create a filter

-The filter explain to Fail2ban where to look in the log file.
-This is the tricky part
+The filter explains to Fail2ban where to look in the log file.
+This is the tricky part.

 ```bash
 sudo nano /etc/fail2ban/filter.d/jellyfin.conf
 ```

-And add this to the knew file (thanks to @sebres from F2B):
+And add this to the new file (thanks to @sebres from F2B):

 ```bash
 [Definition]
 failregex = ^(?:\[\]\s+)?\[INF\] Authentication request for "[^"]*" has been denied \(IP: "<HOST>"\)\.$
 ```

-save and exit, then reload fail2ban:
+Save and exit, then reload Fail2ban:

 ```bash
 sudo systemctl restart fail2ban